aruhier/ansible-role-unbound/README.md

 not hesitate to open an issue and I will include it (it is possible that options brought by a new unbound release would be missing here).

+When setting `unbound_logfile`, `use-syslog` will be set as "no" at the same time because it will otherwise overwrite the custom logfile config. ref: [unbound doc](https://linux.die.net/man/5/unbound.conf).

 Dependencies
 ------------